Japanese rice fish: Inbreeding lines

 The possibility of serial inbreeding facilitates genetic research due to reduction of heterozygous sites in the genome.
 In medaka it is relatively easy to establish inbred lines, unlike other model species like zebrafish and mice.
 By 1979, researchers had generated 10 inbred strains.
 These inbred lines made medaka a model species for scientific research in genetics.
 In 2014, work began on generating 111 different inbred lines derived from a single population collected in the wild.

 Sex and reproduction

 Medaka reproduce on a daily basis, which is an optimal trait for studying their reproductive biology.
 Researchers have studied HPG axis activities intensively in this species.
 Moreover, the medaka is the first non-mammalian vertebrate species for which a sex-determination gene (DMY) has been identified, their sex is reversible by sex steroid manipulation, and they exhibit morphological sexual dimorphism between males and females.
 Furthermore, some methods such as ovariectomy and altered light-dark cycles have been developed to study the mechanism of reproduction in medaka.

 Immunology

 The discovery that T-lymphocytes home to the thymus in medaka has led to an understanding that this is not specific to mammalians but can be found in other vertebrates.

+Skeletal research

+This species is increasingly used as a model in research relating to skeletal diseases in humans, such as osteoporosis.